Takeda Oncology 1Point and Velcade Reimbursement Assistance Program

-Takeda Oncology 1Point program offers comprehensive services that can assist patients with the financial burden and other day-to-day needs associated with Ninlaro (ixazomib), Alunbrig (brigatinib), or Iclusig (ponatinib) treatment.
-Takeda Oncology 1Point program provides assistance for eligible patients with all insurance types through the Co‑Pay Assistance Program, the RapidStart Program, and the Patient Assistance Program.
+Takeda Oncology 1Point program offers comprehensive services that can assist patients with coverage support, financial assistance, and other day-to-day needs associated with Alunbrig (brigatinib), Ninlaro (ixazomib), or Iclusig (ponatinib) treatment.
+Takeda Oncology 1Point program may be able to provide assistance for eligible patients with all insurance types through the Co‑Pay Assistance Program, the RapidStart Program, and the Patient Assistance Program.

 The list of Takeda Oncology medications, their indications, and programs is provided in the Table.

-Takeda Oncology also offers a suite of services and resources to practices and eligible patients seeking access to Velcade (bortezomib), including the Velcade Reimbursement Assistance Program (VRAP) and the Velcade Patient Assistance Program (VPAP).
+Takeda Oncology also offers a suite of services and resources to practices and eligible patients seeking access to Velcade (bortezomib) through the Velcade Reimbursement Assistance Program (VRAP).

 Takeda Oncology 1Point Patient Services

 - Helping patients understand their insurance coverage for Ninlaro, Alunbrig, or Iclusig

 - Providing information about specialty pharmacies that can help patients get Ninlaro, Alunbrig, or Iclusig

 - Helping eligible patients start therapy as quickly as possible, as directed by their physician

 - Connecting patients to additional resources, such as legal services, counseling and support programs, emotional support, and transportation assistance.

 - Financial assistance